 Joe Fleming explains how to prevent and treat muscle spasms whilst running.

-Any athlete can experience a muscle spasm, but they are especially common among runners.
+Any athlete can experience muscle spasms, but they are prevalent among runners.
 If you have experienced one of these spasms before, you know how frustrating they can be, especially when you are right in the middle of a run.

-Explained below is everything you need to know about muscle spasms, as well as how runners can prevent and treat them.
+Explained below is everything you need to know about muscle spasms and how runners can prevent and treat them.

 What are Muscle Spasms?